Fédération Internationale du Sport Universitaire

 The FISU Forum

-Since, like the Universiade, the Congress is biennial, FISU wished to give students and university sport officials the opportunity to meet more often to discuss subjects involving education, culture and sport, through Forum seminars.
-Practically speaking, Forum seminars will take place every two years, alternating with Universiade years, and each time in a different location
+Like the Universiade, the Conference is biennial.
+This is why FISU decided to give students and university sports officials the opportunity to meet more often to discuss subjects involving education, culture and sport, through the FISU Forum.
+The Forum takes place every two years, alternating with the Universiade years, each time in a different location.